-You can connect additional computers or other network devices to your switch using Ethernet cables to connect them to one of the available Gigabit Ports (1-4).
+You can connect computers or other network devices to your switch using Ethernet cables to connect them to one of the available Gigabit Ethernet PoE+ Ports (1-4) / Gigabit Ethernet Port (5).
 Check the status of the LED indicators on the front panel of your switch to ensure the physical cable connection from your computer or device.
+You can use the Gigabit Ethernet ports as network uplinks.